userfrosting/learn/20.upgrading/04.42-to-43/docs.md

 ## Overview

-UserFrosting 4.3 focus on updating dependencies.
+UserFrosting 4.3 focuses on updating dependencies.

 ### Key new features
+- Option to set password manually when creating a new user through the admin dashboard.
+-

 ### Breaking changes